Lightning-AI/litgpt/howto/tpus.md

 ```

 This command will take a long time as XLA needs to compile the graph: ~20s for the first generation.
-In fact, you'll notice that the second sample takes considerable less time; ~9s, and ~2s after.
+In fact, you'll notice that the second sample takes considerable less time: ~9s, and ~2s after.

 ## Finetuning